user-vi/JavaAsASecondLanguage/lecture09/slides/lecture09.md

 -Xms1024m -Xmx1024m

 ---
+## Let's try to understand what GC does
+@See practice1

+---
 ## Is GC a silver bullet?
 GC power comes at cost of **performance**:
 1. GC is one or more threads working in background